Patil-Shital-9236/resume-analyzer-backend/README.md

+---

 # Resume Analyzer Backend

-Backend API for an AI-powered Resume Analyzer that evaluates resumes and provides structured feedback using modern AI models such as OpenAI GPT or Google Gemini.
+Backend API for an AI-powered Resume Analyzer that evaluates resumes and provides structured feedback using modern AI models such as Google Gemini.

 Built using **Node.js and Express**, this service accepts resumes, processes them, and returns AI-generated insights including scoring, suggestions, and analysis.